-The media is excited to say that the stock market is at an all-time high.
-This news has people emailing and calling us daily asking… “should I sell my stocks?”
-This is a reasonable question.
-The Standard & Poor’s 500 index has grown almost 300% percent since hitting bottom in early 2009, and people want to know if it’s time to be a bull or a bear.
+The media is quick to tout that the stock market is at an all-time high.
+Then they paint a picture of doom and gloom with the smallest dip.
+Which has people emailing and calling us daily asking, “Should I sell my stocks?”
+It is a reasonable question.
+The Standard & Poor’s 500 Index has grown more than 300% percent since hitting bottom in early 2009, and people want to know if it is time to be a bull or a bear.

-The wisdom of experience tells us that 91.5% of the difference between one portfolio’s performance and another’s are explained by asset allocation. (stated by the CFA Institute) In other words, it’s not timing the market; it’s time in the market.
+The wisdom of experience tells us that 91.5% of the difference between one portfolio’s performance and another’s are explained by asset allocation. (stated by the CFA Institute) In other words, it is NOT timing the market; rather it is the time IN the market.
 If you’ve invested with the help of a CERTIFIED FINANCIAL PLANNER™, your portfolio should already reflect this philosophy.

-Even so, if you’re looking to actively buy low and sell high, there are trading methods we can follow (stop loss and trailing stop loss, for example) may help minimize your risk in specific stocks.
+Even so, if you’re looking to actively buy low and sell high, there are trading methods you can follow (stop loss and trailing stop loss, for example) which may help minimize your risk in when it comes to certain stocks.
 If you’re invested in mutual funds, the fund managers may already be following this course of action.

-But the most important question may be strictly emotional: What’s your risk tolerance?
-How would you react to a falling market like we had in 2008?
-If you have nerves of steel, we might go in one direction; if you envision yourself lying awake at night while your stomach does flip-flops, we might choose a very different course.
+#5.
+What is your risk tolerance?
+How would you react to a falling market similar to what we experienced in 2008?
+If you have nerves of steel, we might go in one direction; however, if you envision yourself lying awake at night while your mind spins out of control and your stomach does flip-flops, then you may need to choose a very different course of action.

 But of course, the rest of us are not Warren Buffet.
-There are, indeed, indications that consumer confidence in the market was falling in early 2014 and the bears were gaining prominence.
-That tells me, as a planner, that it’s time to sit down with my clients and ask them how they’re feeling.
+There are indications that consumer confidence in the market was falling in early 2014 and the bears were gaining prominence.
+That tells me, as a financial planner, that it’s time to sit down with my clients and talk to them about their feelings.